endlessm/electron-installer-flatpak/README.md

 Default: `undefined`

 Machine architecture the package is targeted to, used in the [`Architecture` field of the `control` specification](https://www.debian.org/doc/debian-policy/ch-controlfields.html#s-f-Architecture).

-For possible values see the output of `dpkg-architecture -L`.

 #### options.size
 Type: `Integer`